cowboysmall-moocs/algo/README.md

 algorithms1
 ===========

-Algorithms Design and Analysis Part 1 contains all programming exercises for the Coursera course
+algorithms1 contains all programming exercises for the Coursera course (Algorithms Design and Analysis Part 1)